The Very Hungry Caterpillars: Plot

 At the breakfast table, Maggie is going through a phase where she refuses to eat food without ranch dressing.
 Suddenly, an emergency announcement states that the town has been overrun with caterpillars, and the town must enter a lockdown until the caterpillars leave.
 The children begin remote learning with Principal Skinner.
 At the end of the school day, Skinner accidentally leaves his camera operating, which allows Bart to watch him.
 Skinner is at home with his mother, Agnes, and his cousin Peter, who is staying with them.
 He sees that Agnes favors Peter over Skinner.
 Meanwhile, the family runs out of ranch dressing, and Marge tells Homer to ask Ned Flanders for more.
 After Homer insults Flanders, he returns with only a small cup of dressing.
 Lisa learns that the lockdown could last for months.

 To relieve Lisa's anxiety, Homer gives Lisa her Christmas present, a Malibu Stacy playset.
 However, Lisa's imagination brings the dolls to life, and they discuss the lockdown.
 Bart and the other children continue to watch Skinner, who see Agnes give Skinner's security blanket to Peter.
 They decide to help Skinner get it back.
 Homer tries to get Maggie to eat food with other sauces, but she refuses.
 Homer and Marge decide to steal Flanders' ranch dressing.

 Homer and Marge break into Flanders' basement, but when Flanders hears them, Homer lets Marge escape while he and Flanders fight.
 Marge returns to reason with Ned, and he lets them leave with the dressing.
 Over video chat, Nelson attempts to buy the blanket from Peter, but is caught.
-Peter gloats and insults Agnes, but she and Skinner have been watching him thought the video chat.
+Peter gloats and insults Agnes, but she and Skinner have been watching him through the video chat.
 They throw Peter out of their house.
 Lisa is melting the playset to build a wall for protection, but a caterpillar has entered her room.
 She throws lettuce at it, and she notices its pleasant appearance as it eats the lettuce, which relieves her dread.

 The lockdown ends when the caterpillars become cocoons.
 However, they turn into butterflies and begin attacking the townspeople.